vegaprotocol/brand/4-Alpha-Lyrae/README.md

 2. Click on 'Advanced'
 3. Tick the box labelled 'Use Contextual Alternates' - pixellated ligatures will now be used automatically

+You can also manually switch between the sets using the Stylistic Sets menu.

 ### MS Powerpoint
 TBC